 The first diagram presents the global scores of all the mental health professionals members of the ACORN network.
 The average effect size is .81, and 68% of ACORN members clients get better, 17 % experience no change and 14% get worse.

 My own scores to date are given below.
-My latest effectiveness score (as of August 22, 2018): an average effect size of 1,08.
-Of my clients since March 2018 that meet the clinical threshold, 80% report an improvement, of which 68% a significant improvement, 4% a mild improvement, 8% no change, 8% a mild deterioration and 4% a significant deterioration.
-Regarding the latter, note that treatment is still ongoing.
+My latest effectiveness score (as of October 15th, 2018): an average effect size of 1.09.
+Of my clients since March 2018 that meet the clinical threshold, 80% report an improvement, of which 68% a significant improvement, and 12% a mild improvement.
+15% report no change, 3% a mild deterioration and 3% a significant deterioration.
+Regarding the latter, note that some treatments are still ongoing.

 At the CPI, being effective is not an empty promise, it’s a value we are putting in action!

 The clinical effectiveness of the over 550,000 cases of the ACORN collaboration